ENM032/taf_timeline/README.md

 # TaF Timeline API

 ## Overview
 TaF Timeline is a lightweight REST API that serves curated facts for specific months and days, backed by SQLite.
+“TaF” stands for “That’s a Fact”, so “TaF Timeline” stands for “That’s a Fact Timeline”.
 It’s suitable for timelines of events (current and historical), month-by-month browsing, and simple curation workflows.

 ## Features
 - Facts by month and specific day